Skip to Main Content

 Transcranial Magnetic Stimulation (TMS)

-How TMS therapy works
+How does TMS therapy work?

 During TMS therapy, pulsed magnetic fields are repetitively transmitted into the left prefrontal cortex—the part of the brain thought to regulate mood—to stimulate the firing of neurons (nerve cells).
 It triggers a cascade of neurochemical events, including the release of neurotransmitters (such as serotonin, norepinephrine, and dopamine), and helps normalize neurotransmitter function.